Mr-strangerX11/Your-Queen/SETUP.md

 ### CORS Errors
 - Ensure `FRONTEND_URL` in `backend/.env` matches your frontend URL
 - Check that both servers are running

+### MongoDB Connection Timeout
+- Check that MongoDB service is running
+- Verify firewall settings (for MongoDB Atlas)
+- Ensure network access is allowed from your IP address (for MongoDB Atlas)

 ## Next Steps